tjhorner/JackboxGPT3/README.md

 What you do here really depends on the game you are adding, but generally you will need to add handlers for room and player updates by overriding `ServerMessageReceived` and handling the relevant opcodes.
 For example, Fibbage 3 uses the opcode `text` to send objects which have a `key` and a `val` -- for room updates, the `key` is `bc:room`.
 When this is received, the `GameState` is updated with the room details.
 You can see how this is handled inside of the `ServerMessageReceived` in `Fibbage3Client`.

-The methods and events you create should reflect actions a player would take in a game.
+The API you create should reflect actions a player would take in a game.
 For example, the Fibbage 3 client has a method `SubmitLie` which will, you know, submit a lie that answers the prompt.
 You may also wish to create events in your client for room updates and player updates.

 ### Engine